MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-II-US-Copyright-Office-Library-Congress/subchapter-A-Copyright-Office-Procedures/part-201-General-Provisions/section-201.33.md

 (ii) Before the source country of a particular work becomes an eligible country, makes or acquires one or more copies or phonorecords of that work; or

-(iii) As the result of the sale or other disposition of a derivative work, covered under the new 17 U.S.C.
-104A(d)(3), or of significant assets of a person, described in the new 17 U.S.C.
+(iii) As the result of the sale or other disposition of a derivative work, covered under 17 U.S.C.
+104A(d)(3), or of significant assets of a person, described in 17 U.S.C.
 104 A(d)(3) (A) or (B), is a successor, assignee or licensee of that person.

 (3) *Restored work* means an original work of authorship that -